CarsonDavis/CarsonDavis.github.io/_posts/2024-05-31-ml_metrics.md

 It took me the longest time to full internalize these terms, and I think that was in large part because of how they were explained to me.
 I don't want you to suffer like I did.

-This post will attempt to give you an intuitive sense of what these metrics mean in the real world.

 ## Guilty Grandmas
 I think the first hurdle is wrapping your head around these obscure terms.
 What the heck is a false negative anyway?
 Let's use a real example to find out.

 Let's say you are Chad, the local district judge.
 And on your docket today, you have 10 naughty grandmas.
 Actually, half of them are guilty and the other half are innocent, but you don't know that.
 You're just the anthropomorphization of a machine learning algorithm designed for comedic illustration.

-## The Terms
+There are only 4 possible types of convictions you can make:

-- <strong>True Positive</strong>: Sending a guilty grandma to jail.
+- <strong>True Positive</strong>: Send a guilty grandma to jail.
-- <strong>False Positive</strong>: Sending an innocent grandma to jail.
+- <strong>False Positive</strong>: Send an innocent grandma to jail.
-- <strong>True Negative</strong>: Letting an innocent grandma free.
+- <strong>True Negative</strong>: Let an innocent grandma free.
-- <strong>False Negative</strong>: Letting a guilty grandma free.
+- <strong>False Negative</strong>: Let a guilty grandma free.

-## The Equations
+## The Metrics
-Two metrics in particular are often at odds with one another.
+Two metrics in particular are often often used to understand how a model performs.
+And interestingly, they are often at odds with one another.
 As you are in the final stages of training your model, you might have to ask yourself, would I rather optimize for high precision, or high recall?

 ### Precision
 Did you convict any innocent grandmas?

-Well, technically it ask the reverse, 'what percent of jailed grandmas were guilty', but the idea of convicting innocents is very memorable.
+Well, technically precision asks the reverse, 'what percent of jailed grandmas were guilty?'
+But the idea of convicting innocents is more memorable.
 If you want to actually calculate precision, you can use:

 $$
 \frac{\text{True Positives}}{\text{True Positives} + \text{False Positives}}